 Interesting facts.
 Woman takes a job with Ripken Baseball in 2006 as an Account Representative.
 She gets promoted to Assistant General Manager of Ticket Sales in 2010.
 In 2011, she started dating a subordinate employee which she claims happened all the time at Ripken (like it does in the rest of the world) in spite of the fact that the employee handbook says it is a no-no. Ripken – not Cal, I’m referring to the organization – fires her, citing the relationship and, perhaps more importantly, that they told others to lie about the affair.
-Woman alleges that she was treated differently from her male colleagues who engaged in similar behavior with subordinates.
+The woman alleges that she was treated differently from her male colleagues who engaged in similar behavior with subordinates.

 If true, maybe she was discriminated against?
 But that does not answer the question.
 Maybe she was discriminated against because she was not as good an employee as the others.
 The question, in this case, is whether she would have been fired if she was a man.
 Boy, that is a tough question for a judge or jury to figure out.